The capital city

 Discover Mississippi's agricultural legacy as you step back in time.

-Headquarters of Choctaw Tribal Council, Choctaw Indian Museum, Choctaw crafts store and residential/school area.
-Located here, as well, is the fabulous Pearl River Resort, consisting of 2 casinos, 2 championship golf courses and a water park.
+Headquarters of the Tribal Government, Choctaw Museum, residential/school area and the fabulous Pearl River Resort, consisting of two casino hotels, two championship golf courses and a water park.

 Hands-on and engaging exhibits and programs beckon all children to this dynamic museum.
 Explore cultural arts, science and technology, literacy, health and nutrition, and Mississippi heritage.
 Come play!